 The Two barred Crossbills were feeding in the tops of the larches on the right

 This partial success raised our spirits and we ascended yet another mossy ride and back onto the track.
 Still nothing and certainly no crossbills.
 Terry suggested we go and look for Hawfinches at Parkend and come back later to try our luck with the elusive crossbills.
 Three hours had now elapsed.
 I agreed that this might be for the best.
-We set off down the track.
-As we passed some larch trees I could hear a subdued singing coming from some invisible birds high in the larch trees to our right.
+We set off down the track and as we passed some larch trees I could hear a subdued singing coming from some invisible birds high in the larch trees to our right.
 "Listen Terry I can hear a flock of small birds singing in the trees.
 Follow me, they are up there somewhere but I cannot see them from here.
 I don't think they are the crossbills.
 I don't know what they are but would like to find out".

 We went back down a few metres off the track into the wood.
 "Damn it they have stopped singing".
 We stood briefly under the larches.
 The singing started again.
 Where were they?
 Which larch were they in?
 I walked a few paces right and saw two birds perched high up on spindly twigs on the left hand side of a larch tree.

 Always they were at the wrong angle or obscured by branches and cones but I did my best.
 It was however just great to see them, especially after such a long wait and the males in the scope were simply magnificent in their pleasing combination of pink, white and dark brown.
-We watched them for around fifteen minutes and then, as is the way with crossbills, loud, excited metallic chipping calls signified departure and they flew as one flock out of the tops of the larches and away.
+We watched them for around fifteen minutes and then, as is the way with crossbills, loud, excited metallic chipping calls signified their imminent departure and they flew as one flock out of the tops of the larches and away.
 Another lone one followed a few seconds later which made a total of seven.
 We tried to follow where they went but despite searching they had clearly travelled some distance and we could not find them again.
 No matter we had achieved our aim.
 I recollected that there had been no calls to alert us as to their arrival and but for the pure chance that the male was briefly singing as we passed we would never have known they were there.

 Thrilled with our success we headed for Parkend for a go at the Hawfinches.
 Perceived wisdom was that to see them close, if at all, it was sensible to remain in the car.
 You could park relatively close to the Yew trees below which the Hawfinches would feed if undisturbed.
 My heart sank as we arrived at the Yew trees at Parkend to see a small line of very obvious birders standing out in the open scanning fruitlessly for Hawfinches, which being the ultra shy species they are were remaining well hidden in the trees if they were there at all.
 Eventually all these birders left and we were alone in the car with just one other person insisting on standing under a tree out in the open on the other side of the Yew trees.
 Needless to say no Hawfinch came down to feed under the Yew trees.
 We did however have the satisfaction of seeing no less than five or six Hawfinches arrive and perch, as they do, at the very tops of some high trees under which the annoying person was stood and noting that he was totally unaware of their presence.